Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 If you behave like an introvert, people will assume you’re a loner.

-If you speak with a great command over the language you’re speaking, people will assume you’re well educated.
+If you speak with an excellent command over the language you’re speaking, people will assume you’re well educated.
 Some might even think you have a very high IQ.

 If you behave like a gentleman, people will believe you are a gentleman.

-This is also why kings and dictators wore something that was markedly different from the rest of the population’s clothing – usually a crown.
+This is also why kings and dictators wore something markedly different from the rest of the population’s clothing – usually a crown.

 Now, I’m not saying that you should wear a suit or a blazer every time you go out – all I’m saying is that you need to be intentional about how you present yourself.